mehmetozanguven/jpa_fundamentals_and_hibernate/README.md

 - `many-to-many`: Learn how to map many-to-many relationship.
 - `association-override`: How to create relationship using `@Embeddable` and `@Embedded`
 - `inheritance-strategies`: Learn options to construct inheritance relationship in JPA and also learn how to use `@MappedSuperclass`
+- `entity-lifecycle`: Learn how to use entity lifecycle events.